Juiced (video game)

 Juiced is a racing video game by British studio Juice Games for Microsoft Windows, PlayStation 2, Xbox, and mobile phones.
-The game was delayed for release in 2004 because the original publisher, Acclaim Entertainment, went defunct.
+The game was originally set to be released in 2004 but due to the original publisher Acclaim Entertainment going bankrupt, it got delayed to 2005.
 Juice Games and Fund 4 Games retained ownership of the property and sold the game to THQ, who funded the project for a further six months of improvements.
 In early 2006, British software publisher Focus Multimedia re-released the PC version of Juiced at a new budget price as part of its "Essential" games series.
 The game offers different modes including career and arcade that present the player with challenges of increasing difficulty.
 The player can customise the car to suit their style and unlock new ones in arcade mode.
 The game features nitrous boosts, similar to that of other racing games.
 Juiced went to number one in the United Kingdom MCV sales charts and its first version sold 2.5 million units.